AdobeDocs/experience-manager-htl.en/help/using/getting-started.md

 ### Element and Attribute Names {#element-and-attribute-names}

-Expressions can only be placed into HTML text or attribute values, but not within element names or attribute names, or it wouldn't be valid HTML anymore.
+Expressions can only be placed in HTML text or attribute values, but not within element names or attribute names, or it wouldn't be valid HTML anymore.
 In order to set element names dynamically, the [`data-sly-element`](block-statements.md#element) statement can be used on the desired elements, and to dynamically set attribute names, even setting multiple attributes at once, the [`data-sly-attribute`](block-statements.md#attribute) statement can be used.

 ```xml
 <h1 data-sly-element="${myElementName}" data-sly-attribute="${myAttributeMap}">...</h1>